Why you should never disable Team Site creation in Office 365

-Site is the “new” folder
+The site is the “new” folder

 Remember back 10-20 years ago when the only tool for collaboration was a network file share?
 You did not prevent users from creating and deleting folders, did you?
 Well, Office 365 group is the new folder if you think about this.
 It’s just now we got all these extra tools at our disposal in addition to a place to store files.

 If you do disable site and team creation, users will find a way around this.
 It’s just natural human psychology.
 If you prevent me from creating a team on the fly and I need to go through 10 levels of approvals and wait for days for the site to be created, I am sorry, but I am going to use my personal Dropbox.